NeuroTechX/ntx_slack_archive/vr_bci.md

  >Would be happy to collaborate if there's interest.
 My strengths are definitely more on the interaction design / VR side rather than BCI but I've been farting around with it.
 I think with the right team we could do some damage

+7/25/2017 10:43 PM

+ **dano** :

+ >What could you do with a scalar variable that changed over time, corresponding roughly to the user's concentration/relaxation/etc?
+That's the kind of thing we're getting with Muse right now